Code-Institute-Submissions/hidden-gems/docs/testing/testing.md

 * I tested the responsiveness of the website across all three major devices; desktop, tablet, and mobile phone.
 The website keeps the correct structure.

 * I tested the website across several browsers, with no issues to report.
 The browsers tested are Google Chrome, Firefox, and Safari.

+* I tested both desktop and mobile via Google Lighthouse.
+The performance score for desktop was 92.
+The performance score for mobile was 61.
+Although, I am very pleased with the desktop score, I understand the mobile score could be improved in the future.

 ## Testing User Stories